ibm-cloud-docs/cloud-databases/hosting-models.md

 For more detailed instructions, see your [database specific page](/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance&interface=ui).

-## Scaling
+## Scaling and switching between hosting models
 {: #hosting-models-scaling}

-For new hosting models, scaling is available through the CLI, API, and Terraform.
-For more detailed instructions, see your [database specific page](/docs/cloud-databases?topic=cloud-databases-scale-instance).

-## Switching hosting models
-{: #hosting-models-switching}

-To switch to or between Shared and Isolated Compute, select your **hosting type** from either Shared Compute or Isolated Compute.
+For new hosting models, scaling and switching are similar operations.
+While scaling your database as you normally would, select a different **hosting type** from what your database instance is currently placed on to switch to and between Shared and Isolated Compute.
 {: ui}

-To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
-Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
-For more detailed instructions, commands, and parameters, see your [database-specific page](/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance&interface=ui).
+For new hosting models, scaling and switching are similar operations.
+While scaling your database as you normally would, switch to and between hosting models by adding a new `host_flavor` parameter set to the hosting model you wish to scale to.
+Then, moving to the hosting type is as simple as running a scale command with this hosting flavor targeted.
 {: cli}

-To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
-Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
-For more detailed instructions, commands, and parameters, see your [database-specific page](/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance&interface=ui).
+For new hosting models, scaling and switching are similar operations.
+While scaling your database as you normally would, switch to and between hosting models by adding a new `host_flavor` parameter set to the hosting model you wish to scale to.
+Then, moving to the hosting type is as simple as running a scale command with this hosting flavor targeted.
 {: api}

-To switch to or between Shared and Isolated Compute, add a new `host_flavor` parameter.
-Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
-For more detailed instructions, commands, and parameters, see your [database-specific page](/docs/cloud-databases?topic=cloud-databases-getting-started-cdb-provision-instance&interface=ui).
+For new hosting models, scaling and switching are similar operations.
+While scaling your database as you normally would, switch to and between hosting models by adding a new `host_flavor` parameter set to the hosting model you wish to scale to.
+Then, moving to the hosting type is as simple as running a scale command with this hosting flavor targeted.
 {: terraform}

+For more detailed instructions, commands, and parameters, see your [database-specific page](/docs/cloud-databases?topic=cloud-databases-scale-instance).

 Note that switching hosting models does not cause downtime, as this is not a backup and restore migration.
 Instead, the same process is applied as for updates or database instance scaling, where database processes will perform a rolling restart.
 We recommend ensuring that your application has retry and reconnect login in place to immediately re-establish a connection, as existing connections will be dropped during this time.